-It consists of circular coils or bars of stranded coils installed in a number of specially designed concrete slabs.
+It consists of circular coils or bars of stranded coils installed in several specially designed concrete slabs.
 This arrangement of reactor provides a very rigid mechanical support against the forces which are developed during the time of faults.

-A concrete base and porcelain post insulators provides the necessary insulation with the earth.
-This reactors is also knows as dry type or concrete reactor.
+A concrete base and porcelain post insulators provide the necessary insulation with the earth.
+This reactor is also known as dry type or concrete reactor.

-Cooling is done in these current limiting reactor by natural ventilation.
+Cooling is done in these current limiting reactors by natural ventilation.
 Sometimes forced air and heat exchanger are also employed.
-For large coils we will experience difficulty in cooling by help of fans.
+For large coils, we will experience difficulty in cooling with help of fans.

 For outdoor services, these reactors are unsuitable.
-We can use them for voltage level up to 33 kV.
+We can use them for voltage levels up to 33 kV.

 Shielded or Oil-immersed Type

-It consists of cooling and insulation arrangement similar to that of an ordinary transformer.
-These reactors can be put into application for any voltage levels and for outdoor and indoor applications.
+It consists of a cooling and insulation arrangement similar to that of an ordinary transformer.
+These reactors can be put into application for any voltage levels and outdoor and indoor applications.

-They have smaller size in comparison to the dry type reactors.
+They have a smaller size in comparison to the dry-type reactors.
 It provides higher safety against flash-over and higher thermal capacity.

 This type of reactor has an air-cored or iron-cored construction.
 The iron-cored type has a saturation problem during short circuits.